-The University of Saskatchewan College of Law is pleased to announce the new Certificate in Common Law in French (CCLF), which is being launched through a partnership with the University of Ottawa Faculty of Law.
+The University of Saskatchewan College of Law is pleased to offer the Certification in common law in French - Certification de common law en français (CCLF) through a partnership with the University of Ottawa Faculty of Law.

-The CCLF will allow incoming students with competencies in French the unique opportunity to obtain a Certificate in French Common Law from the University of Ottawa during the completion of the three year University of Saskatchewan J.D.
-Program.
+The CCLF will allow incoming students with competencies in French the unique opportunity to obtain a certification in common law in French from the University of Ottawa during the completion of the three-year University of Saskatchewan JD program.

 This joint program is the first of its kind in Canada, and will allow selected students the opportunity to gain valuable skills in French legal writing and advocacy as well as a deep understanding of the important issues surrounding language rights in Canada.

-Selected students will complete an exchange in Ottawa, compete in a moot court competition with teams throughout Canada, be paired with experienced mentors in the legal profession, and have the opportunity to complete a credited internship with law firms, organizations and government actors that work in French.
+Selected students will begin the CCLF during their second year of the JD program and complete an exchange in Ottawa, compete in a moot court competition with teams throughout Canada, be paired with experienced mentors in the legal profession, and have the opportunity to complete a credited internship with law firms, organizations and government actors that work in French.

 These unique experiences will give participating students the necessary tools to offer legal services in French upon graduation.
 The CCLF is a first step towards a varied and rewarding career, including:

 - opening doors to prestigious clerkships with the Supreme Court of Canada, the federal courts and the federal public service;

 - accessing legal careers where legal training and proficiency in both official languages is an asset;

 - contributing legal services to the Francophone community, in the language to which they are entitled;